 This pine bookshelf was built extra deep to hold the electronic equipment for an entertainment center.
 I glued up the side panels using biscuits to get a 19” deep cabinet.
-I also used the biscuits to attach the face frame so there are no visible nail holes, and the biscuits helped line up the face frame to the sides of the bookshelf.
+I also used biscuits to attach the face frame so there are no visible nail holes.
+The biscuits helped line up the face frame to the sides of the bookshelf.

-The customer had other pine furniture with and arch on top.
-To match the existing furniture I traced the arch from one of his other pieces and used it to custom cut the arch at top to match their furniture style.
+The customer had other pine furniture with an arch on top.
+To match the existing furniture I traced the arch from one of his other pieces and used it to custom cut the arch at the top to match their furniture style.

-Shelves are adjustable so I drilled 192 holes for the pins.
-To accomplish this I built a jig on the drill press, drilling holes 1” apart and 7/16” wide.
+The shelves are adjustable so I drilled 192 holes for the pins.
+To make quick work of this and to ensure both sides lined up perfectly, I used the drill press, drill holes 1” apart and 7/16” wide.
 I then used a 7/16” guide bushing on my router to follow each hole and rout out the holes on both sides, front and back of the cabinet.
-Once I have the template made using a router is much faster than a drilling and cuts a much cleaner hole with minimal tear out of the wood.
+Once I had the template, it made using the router a fast and easy way of creating the holes, much faster than a hand drill, and cuts a much cleaner hole with minimal tear out of the wood.

 Support For This BlogDON'T MISS A POST!
 GET RSS NOTIFICATIONS HERE